Azure/azure-sdk-for-c/sdk/docs/core/README.md

 #### Usage Example

-A single callback, for both connection and client events, is provided at the connection level.
+A single callback, for both connection and client events is provided at the connection level.
 This callback is guaranteed to be thread-safe with respect to the `az_mqtt_connection` object.
-If multiple connections reuse the same callback, re-entrancy and thread-safety must be managed by the application developer.
+(I.e. if multiple connections reuse the same callback, re-entrancy and thread-safety must be managed by the application developer.)

 For clarity, the following code does not include error validation, connection closure, etc.